memgraph/docs/mage/query-modules/cpp/map.md

 ### `from_pairs(input_list)`

-Creates a map from a list of pairs (pairs are essentially another list of size 2).
-First element in a pair must be type string since it will be used as a key.
+Creates a map from a list of pairs, where each pair is essentially another list of size 2.
+The first element in each pair must be of type string, as it will be used as a key in the resulting map

 #### Input: